outde-xyz/website/content/Tutorials/outdex_writing_guide.md

 <!-- START_SUMMARY_BLOCK -->
 This is the first post in an ongoing series of mini-tutorials for Outdex contributors.
-This post gives a brief overview of the [pandoc features](https://pandoc.org/MANUAL.html#pandocs-markdown) that authors can use for their outdex articles.
+I'll give a brief overview of some of the lovely [pandoc features](https://pandoc.org/MANUAL.html#pandocs-markdown) that authors can use for their outdex articles: formatting with markdown, syntax highlighting, Latex-style math, bibtex-style citations, and example numbering.
-This is for authors only, the average Outdex reader won't find much of interest here.

 In the near future, there will be follow-up posts that cover the use of YAML headers for metadata, how to submit articles via [Github](https://github.com), and some aspects of the [talkyard commenting system](https://www.talkyard.io) we use.
 If anything's unclear, please leave a comment.